Quit/jelly_console/ReadMe.md

 ### `@ run_effect [entity] uri`
 Runs an effect on `entity`.
 Note that this effect cannot be stopped.
 If `entity` was not specified, the selected entity is used instead.

+### `@ run file`
+Executes `file` within *jelly_console/run*.
+These files are re-loaded every time this command is executed, so they can be used to perform complex lua tasks at runtime.
+Because `require` is locally overloaded, these files can also require other files - which are also reloaded.